Pebhashi-Tharushika/lite-writer-text-editor/README.md

 # LiteWriter Text Editor

 LiteWriter is a simple and user-friendly text editor application built using JavaFX.
-This text editor allows users to create, open, edit, and save plain text documents with a variety of formatting options.
+This text editor allows users to create, open, edit and save plain text documents with a variety of formatting options.
 It includes essential file and edit menu functionalities as well as a rich toolbar for text formatting.

 ## Features